Deadly heatwaves could affect 74% of the world’s population

 In other countries heatwaves are becoming a common occurrence.

 Over the period 2010-2019, Japan struggled through 11 heatwaves, more than one each year on average.
-While casualties have not been as high as other countries, one heatwave in 2018 left 71,266 hospitalised.
+International Disaster Database While casualties have not been as high as other countries, one heatwave in 2018 left 71,266 hospitalised.
+Record 70,000 people rushed to hospitals since April 30 amid scorching Japan heat wave — Japan Times

 In the space of 30 years, heatwaves have become deadlier, more frequent, and more widespread.